moxley/lwcsv/README.md

 If given a stream, the object must provide the `#eof?` and `#getline` methods.

 ## Building

+Only needed when making changes to the source.

 ```
 gem build lwcsv.gemspec && gem install lwcsv-1.0.0.gem && rake
 ```